Mpox Virus Resources

 • Respiratory secretions during prolonged, face-to-face contact, or during intimate physical contact, such as kissing, cuddling, or sex.

-• Touching items (such as clothing or linens) that previously touched the infectious rash or body fluids.
+• Touching items (like clothing or linens) that previously touched the infectious rash or body fluids.

 • Pregnant people can spread the virus to their fetus through the placenta.